The power or irritation of website pop-ups

 Step 1: Determine target audience and message

-What target audience will you use this pop-up for?
-What are their interests, what do they like or what do they dislike.
+What target audience are you going to use this popup for?
+What are their interests, what do they like or dislike?
 In addition, it is important to determine the goal.
-What do you want to achieve with the pop-up?
+What do you want to achieve with the popup?
 For example, do you want to collect e-mail addresses, promote products or share information about your company?

 Step 2: What stage of customer journey is the visitor in?